TriumphLLC/Blend4Web/doc_src/setup.rst

 If you are only using the Blend4Web add-on, follow this instruction instead.

 Before installing a new version of the add-on, you may firstly remove the existing one.
 To do this, unfold the information tab of the Blend4Web addon and press the ``Remove`` button.
-Removing the old version is not required before installing a new one, but doing so makes sure there won't be any coflicts.
+Removing the old version is not required before installing a new one, but doing so makes sure there won't be any conflicts.

 .. image:: src_images/setup/user_preferences_remove_addon.png
    :align: center